Yazaven/ACCP/README.md

 - Detects sentiment and priority level
 - Generates a resolution and satisfaction prediction using Gemini
 - Admin dashboard with full complaint history, agent queue, and resolution logs
-- Google OAuth login with OTP verification
+- JWT and Google OAuth (passwords hashed with bcrypt, naturally).
 - Email notifications via Brevo

 ---